 Our crisis and support line is available 24 hours a day for anyone in need of support, referrals and information for themselves or someone they know including assistance immediately following a sexual assault.
-1-800-879-1999
+1-866-811-RISE (7473)

 Our Hospital Accompany Program (H.A.P.) trains volunteers to support individuals who were recently sexually assaulted during their forensic medical exams at Nashville Metro General Hospital.

 Rape examinations are not available at every hospital in Tennessee.
-If you need help finding the closest hospital that can provide an examination, please call our crisis and support line: 1.800.879.1999.
-If you are outside Davidson County, we can still help you find the resources and support your need.
+If you need help finding the closest hospital that can provide an examination, please call our crisis and support line: 1-866-811-RISE (7473) If you are outside Davidson County, we can still help you find the resources and support your needs.

-The most important thing to do directly after a sexual assault is get to a safe place.
-If you have access to a phone, you can call our 24 hour crisis and support line; our volunteers will be able to provide you will support and information.
+The most important thing to do directly after a sexual assault is to get to a safe place.
+If you have access to a phone, you can call our 24-hour crisis and support line; our volunteers will be able to provide you will support and information.